deadlyvipers/dojo_rules/introduction.md

 Hello!
 I am here to teach people about GitHub.
-My favorite path just now is Git.
+Ruby.